jecfish/event-manager/README.md

 3. Setup Authentication Sign In Method - Email / Password
 4. Enable Firestore as `test mode`.
 (Update to non test mode when deploy to production)
 5. Install firebase npm tools `npm install -g firebase-tools` globally in your machine.
+6. In the project, run command `firebase init hosting` to setup hosting info. public folder name should be `dist/event-manager`, single page application should be `y`.
+Refer to `firebase.json` file.

 **Google Sheet API**